w3f/polkadot-wiki/docs/learn/how-to/unbond-tokens.md

 ![](../../assets/how-to/65028271277.png)

-Congratulations, the tokens should then show up again in your _free_ balance!
+The tokens should then show up again in your _free_ balance.

 * * *